 NOTE: EE Tools delivers two of ProMax-4G for customers who order a ProMax-8G.
-Two of ProMax-4G units act like one unit on a PC and the MaxLoader screen see the two programmers as one unit with all eight sockets.
+Two of ProMax-4G units act like one unit on a PC and the MaxLoader screen will be display two programmers as one unit with all eight sockets.